-Using gluten-free, grain-free tapioca flour and some seasoning for the coating, we pan-fried the onions in a generous amount of coconut oil (you can use other oil, if you like) until golden and crispy on both sides.
+Using gluten-free, grain-free tapioca flour and some seasoning for the coating, we pan-fried the onions in a generous amount of coconut oil (you can use other oil if you like) until golden and crispy on both sides.
 They serve as a gorgeous garnish on our finished casserole and add a lovely crispy texture and extra flavour to the dish.

-For a Whole30 and dairy-free/vegan version, use ghee or olive oil instead of butter and coconut cream instead of regular cream.
+Dairy-free: For a Whole30 and dairy-free/vegan version, use ghee or olive oil instead of butter and coconut cream instead of regular cream.

-- 1 large onion, peeled, halved and sliced thinly
+- 1 large onion peeled, halved and sliced thinly

 - 1.5 teaspoons sea salt

-- 7-8 oz / 200 g button mushrooms
+- 7-8 oz. button mushrooms 200 g

-- 2 large cloves of garlic, finely diced
+- 2 large cloves of garlic finely diced

-- 1/2 cup onion or vegetable stock
+- ½ cup vegetable stock

 - 1 teaspoon Dijon or yellow mustard

 - 4-5 tablespoons crème fraîche or sour cream

 - 1 medium onion peeled and sliced into thin rings